2015 NFL draft: Event logistics

-Prior to 2015, despite having become a major annual television event for the NFL, drafts had only been held with a limited and relatively-small in-person attendance, and had since 1965 been held exclusively in New York City.
+Prior to 2015, despite having become a major annual television event for the NFL, drafts had only been held with a limited and relatively-small in-person attendance, and had been held exclusively in New York City since 1965.

 After the management of the event's longtime venue, Radio City Music Hall, had forced the league to postpone their 2014 draft due to a scheduling conflict at the venue, the NFL grew frustrated with the venue and decided to open-up bidding for a new site to host its 2015 draft.
-The league asked for bids not only to include a venue for the draft itself, but to also present an adjacent venue (either indoor or outdoor) in which the league could host host a fan festival.
-The league received interest from twelve possible host cities, but zeroed in on bids from Chicago, Los Angeles, and New York City.
+The league asked for bids not only to include a venue for the draft itself, but to also present an adjacent venue (either indoor or outdoor) in which the league could host a fan festival.
+The league received interest from 12 possible host cities, but zeroed in on bids from Chicago, Los Angeles and New York City.
 New York City was proposing potentially keeping the event at Radio City Music Hall or moving it to another venue such as Madison Square Garden.
-Radio City Music Hall and Madison Square Garden both shared the same ownership –MSG.
+Radio City Music Hall and Madison Square Garden both shared the same ownership – MSG.
 The NFL quickly narrowed their selection further to either Chicago or Los Angeles.

-Among the venues proposed in Chicago included the Chicago Theatre (owned by MSG), Soldier Field, and McCormick Place.
+Among the venues proposed in Chicago included the Chicago Theatre (owned by MSG), Soldier Field and McCormick Place.
 Among the venues proposed in the Los Angeles metro area included The Forum (owned by MSG), Nokia Theatre at L.A.
-Live, Dolby Theatre, TCL Chinese Theatre, and the Walt Disney Concert Hall.
+Live, Dolby Theatre, TCL Chinese Theatre and the Walt Disney Concert Hall.
 In October 2014, NFL Commissioner Roger Goodell announced that the city of Chicago would host the draft at the Auditorium Theatre, with parts of Grant Park (including Congress Plaza) to be the location of a fan fest.

 In organizing the event, Chicago reimagined the draft into a much larger event than it previously had been and made it accessible for the first time to a large public attendance.
 Across the street from the Auditorium Theatre in Grant Park, a large free-admission multi-day fan festival dubbed "Draft Town" was erected.
 The festival that drew 200,000 visitors.
 Within the grounds of the festival, fans could watch live footage of the first three rounds draft from within the festival.
 While the first three rounds of the draft still took place inside an indoor venue (the Auditorium Theatre), the final round of the draft were held outdoors before an open-admittance crowd in an area of the festival dubbed "Selection Square".
 Subsequent drafts have retained the large-scale attendance and festivities pioneered for the 2015 draft.